The ESP-IDF GitHub repository is updated regularly, especially the master branch where new development takes place.

 The full history of releases can be found on the GitHub repository Releases page.
 There you can find release notes, links to each version of the documentation, and instructions for obtaining each version.

-Another place to find documentation for all releases is the documentation page, where you can go to the bottom-left corner and click the versions dropup (a bar with a small triangle).
-You can also use this dropup to switch between versions of the documentation.
+Another place to find documentation for all current releases is the documentation page, where you can go to the upper-left corner and click the version dropdown (between the target dropdown and the search bar).
+You can also use this dropdown to switch between versions of the documentation.

 For production purposes, use the current stable version.
 Stable versions have been manually tested, and are updated with “bugfix releases” which fix bugs without changing other functionality (see Versioning Scheme for more details).
 Every stable release version can be found on the Releases page.